 Sarah spent six years preparing mentally and financially to go through with the surgery.
 She describes that period as one of the darkest phases of her life.
 “I was so depressed and anxious about everything,” she says.
 “At that time almost all the transgender people I saw in Iranian society were involved in prostitution, were isolated, were ostracized by the society and their family.
 I didn’t see any successful transgender people.
 I was afraid if I did it myself, my life would turn into a kind of new misery.”

-“The sex change operation is most of the time forced on trans people by the culture and by the government” But she stuck with the plan: she worked in a managerial job, living and dressing like a man, while saving for the surgery.
+But she stuck with the plan: she worked in a managerial job, living and dressing like a man, while saving for the surgery.
 When she had enough money, she decided to travel to Thailand for the surgery; despite the high number of gender confirmation surgeries performed in Iran, the quality of the work is poor.
 “The operations are done by surgeons that are not professionally trained,” says Ghahreman.
 “Almost all of the trans people who have operations in Iran are suffering from many side effects that disable their body.
 Every trans person I have met in the past 10 years, they have a lot of pain because of the surgery and they cannot have normal or pleasurable intercourse.”

 When she was 28, Sarah had sex reassignment surgery.
 “I turned into a whole new version of myself which I loved so much,” she says, likening the process to dying and being reborn.
 I felt more liberated than what I was in the past.
 Because in the past I was imprisoned within the framework of my body and my former identity.
 After the surgery, I got liberated from all those things.
 For me, anything was better, anything.
 At least after the surgery I got to enjoy some basic rights that I didn’t enjoy before the surgery.”